chantouchsek/vuejs-google-maps/README.md

-# vue-google-map
+# vuejs-google-map

 > Google Map components and integration for VueJs

 [![NPM version][npm-image]][npm-url] [![Dependency Status][daviddm-image]][daviddm-url]

-This package is under active development, the documentation is not complete yet, so if is missing something open a request or look at the [source code](https://github.com/codekraft-studio/vue-google-map).
+This package is under active development, the documentation is not complete yet, so if is missing something open a request or look at the [source code](https://github.com/chantouchsek/vuejs-google-map).

 ## Installation